 - Gelatin balances the inflammatory protein makeup of muscle meat (eg: a gelatinous stew or steak + homemade jelly)

 - Gelatin is a nice change from 'beefy'-tasting broth: neutral in flavour you can add it to anything: sweet or savoury.

 - Consuming dietary gelatin / collagen hydrolysate supports your body in normalising its own collagen production, which results in prevention and reduction of skin wrinkling.
 Using a high powered red light device like this one can be beneficial in the same way.

 "People have asked me why I recommend gelatin since I recommend eating only whole foods.
 That is right, but we rarely eat whole foods, including whole animal foods.
 We throw away the bones and skin and are told not to eat the skin because it has fat in it.
-And for the treatment of impotence, we use complex treatment.
 However this is precisely here where the gelatin is found.
 Gelatin contains thyroid-protective amino acids which can help balance the anti-thyroid (thyroid-suppressing) amino acids prevalent in muscle meats (beef, lamb, poultry and fish), mainly cysteine and tryptophan.
 In addition, the anti-thyroid amino acids are released in large quantities during stress and hypothyroidism itself increases the catabolism (tearing down) of protein even though general metabolism is slowed down." - Dr Ray Peat: Gelatin, stress and Longevity.

 How to get it / eat it / use it: